 Fashion is one of America's leading industries.
 A major in fashion at Stephens is further distinguished and enriched by a liberal arts foundation.
-Through our program, Stephens women prepare themselves for a wide variety of positions in fashion design.
+Through our program, Stephens students prepare themselves for a wide variety of positions in fashion design.
 Our alumnae can be found in all aspects of the global fashion industry.
+The program provides a strong foundation in technical skills while building a creative point of view for design development.

 The Fashion Design and Product Development program provides the technical and creative skills necessary for success.
 Digital technologies are incorporated into several design courses as an integral part of the fashion industry's future.
 The program at Stephens includes guest critics who are actively involved in the industry and work with students on a one-on-one basis to drive successful design.
-Students are required to complete an internship, encouraged to participate in one of our study abroad programs and enter national and international sponsored design competitions.
+Students are required to complete two internships, encouraged to participate in one of our study abroad programs and enter national and international sponsored design competitions.